Cook's distance: Software implementations

-Many programs and statistics packages, such as R, Python, etc., include implementations of Cook's distance.
+Many programs and statistics packages, such as R, Python, Julia, etc., include implementations of Cook's distance.

 Extensions

 High-dimensional Influence Measure (HIM) is an alternative to Cook's distance for when $p>n$ (i.e., when there are more predictors than observations).
 While the Cook's distance quantifies the individual observation's influence on the least squares regression coefficient estimate, the HIM measures the influence of an observation on the marginal correlations.

+A general class of influence measures for multivariate linear models with several response variable has been given by Barrett & Ling (1992).